rpattn/engql/docs/entity-joins.md

 2. **Navigate to the Join Testing page**
    - Visit `http://localhost:3000/join-testing`.
    - Use the *Create Join Definition* form to supply organization + schema details.
-Filters and sort criteria accept JSON arrays (helpers and defaults are pre-filled).
+Choose between `REFERENCE` and `CROSS` joins; filters and sort criteria accept JSON arrays (helpers and defaults are pre-filled).
    - Use *List Join Definitions* to fetch definitions for an organization.
 The grid view reuses the entity table styles for easy scanning.
    - Execute a join via *Run Join* to preview paired entities.
 Results stream into the shared grid viewer with parsed property summaries.
    - Update or delete a definition from the action buttons embedded in the table to validate round-trips quickly.